Viewing a Request's Details

 This allows you to identify which setup sizes are the most profitable and how frequently they occur within your strategy.

-The Signals datagrid provides an exhaustive list of every Signal and Trade within the Statistics Request.
+The Signals data grid provides an exhaustive list of every Signal and Trade within the Statistics Request.

 | Column | Description |